hphelion/documentation/hpcloudconsole.md

 * [Create a router](#Createarouter)
 * [Connect your network](#Connectyournetwork)

-**Note**: A default configuration comes with HP Public Cloud compute activation and includes:
+**Note**: A default configuration comes with HP Helion Public Cloud compute activation and includes:

 * A network
 * A subnet
 * A router connecting the subnets to the Internet
 * A security group with basic server options, both SSH and Ping rules

-You can use the default network to deploy HP Public Cloud compute instances (virtual servers), or create a network configuration through the HP Public Cloud Console with the following instructions.
+You can use the default network to deploy HP Helion Public Cloud compute instances (virtual servers), or create a network configuration through the HP Helion Public Cloud Console with the following instructions.

 ###Create a network### {#Createanetwork}

-1. Login to HP Public Cloud with your username and password.
+1. Login to HP Helion Public Cloud with your username and password.

-2. On the HP Public Cloud console interface, click "Project," on the left-side bar then "Networks" under "Manage Networks."
+2. On the HP Helion Public Cloud console interface, click "Project," on the left-side bar then "Networks" under "Manage Networks."

     <img src="media/CreateaNetworkImage1.png" width="580" alt="" />